-Associate the uppercase letter L (and lowercase l) with the /l/ sound (e.g., lost, lane, lamp).
+Associate the uppercase letter L and lowercase letter l with the /l/ sound as in lost, lane, and lamp.

 - Letter cards

 The children will help Luke find his lost luggage as they practice writing the uppercase letter L and lowercase letter l and saying the /l/ sound in words such as letter, leaf, and luggage.

 Look for lost Ls

 - Hide the letter cards around the room.